ReliaSolve/ASDP_Core_API/README.md

 header file.
 These include:
 - **ASDP_BufferPool** - A thread-safe asdp::BufferPool class to manage a pool of buffers.
 - **ASDP_SpinFreeQueue** - A thread-safe asdp::SpinFreeQueue class to manage a queue without spin-waiting.
+- **ASDP_SpinFreeAccurateTimer** - A thread-safe asdp::SpinFreeAccurateTimer class that uses a single spin-waiting thread to service multiple threads that must launch tasks at specific times.

 ## Included system test programs